Home > Health & Wellness > Health Library > Psychotherapy for Irritable Bowel Syndrome

 mental health professional about emotional and psychological problems that may

-if used along with other treatments, such as diet modification, stress
+if used along with other treatments.
+These include diet modification, stress

-who have constipation and abdominal bloating as their main symptoms may not
+who have constipation and belly bloating as their main symptoms may not

 respond to psychotherapy as well as those who have diarrhea and pain.